11.1 Managing Child Deaths

 2.8.
 Child death review meeting (within 2 working days of the child’s death)

 All agencies identified including voluntary services as having relevant information will be requested to complete a Form B which will be sent out by the CDOP administrator.
 On receipt of the Form B, the professionals should review all records on the child and the family available to them and complete those parts of the form that are relevant to their agency/profession.
 Information from health, police and social care records should be obtained prior to a post mortem being undertaken; information from other agencies may not need to be obtained with such urgency depending on the individual circumstances of the death.
-This meeting should also agree a date that Form B should be completed and also a date for the final child death review meeting.
-(Appendix 3)
+This meeting should also agree a date for the final child death review meeting.

 2.9.
 Post-mortem (PM)